 - How families and communities support each other physically, mentally, and emotionally

-- How textiles and clothing are designed, tested, produced, or merchandised
+- How textiles and clothing are designed, tested, produced, and merchandised

-- How people manage money and housing and leisure
+- How people manage money, housing, and leisure

 - How people manage and improve schools and learning communities for people of all ages